infiniteflight/infiniteflight-docs/get-help/subscriptions.md

 Step 1

-: Tap the profile icon in the top right hand corner of the screen to access the Account Settings page.
+: Tap the profile icon in the top left hand corner of the screen to access the Account Settings page.
 Next to "Community Forum Account", tap your current IFC username